ShizukaDonaghue/melting-snowman/README.md

 * I would like to have the option to play again or finish the game after each game.

 ### Logic Flow
-To plan the logical flow of the game, the following flow chart was generated detailing the individual steps.
+To plan the logic flow of the game, the following flow chart was generated detailing the individual steps.
 Each step is colour coded to distinguish different types of activities.

 <img src="docs/flow-chart.png">